hoch/WAAX/README.md

     + New plug-in builder introduced.

 - r17 (dev)
-    + Last version of dev/experimental release.
+    + Last version of dev/experimental revision.

 ## License and Contact